Why You Need to Monitor and Control Outbound Traffic

 Challenges in Restricting Outbound Traffic

-While you’re already aware of the threats involving outbound traffic, imposing restrictions on these types of traffic isn’t exactly easy.
+While you’re already aware of the threats involving outbound traffic, imposing restrictions on these traffic types isn’t easy.
 For one, many legitimate applications have to initiate connections to external services.
-File transfer clients, email clients, web browsers, remote desktop clients, update tools, and many others, need to make outbound connections to perform business-related functions.
+File transfer clients, email clients, web browsers, remote desktop clients, update tools, and others must make outbound connections to perform business-related functions.

-To avoid detection, some malware varieties use well known protocols like FTP, HTTP, HTTPS, and SMTP, which are normally employed in legitimate business processes, to communicate with their C&Cs.
-Some botnet-infected machines, for instance, retrieve commands from their C&C using HTTP requests.
+To avoid detection, some malware varieties use well-known protocols like FTP, HTTP, HTTPS, and SMTP to communicate with their C&Cs.
+Businesses usually employ these protocols in legitimate business processes.
+Hence, security solutions typically allow them to pass through.
+Some botnet-infected machines, for instance, retrieve commands from their C&Cs using HTTP requests.

-If you’re unfamiliar with network protocols, HTTP is a protocol web browsers use to connect to a web site.
-For this reason, firewalls are usually configured to allow HTTP to pass through.
-This essentially means you can’t just block all outbound traffic nor can you block based on protocol.
+If you’re unfamiliar with network protocols, HTTP is a protocol web browsers use to connect to a website.
+For this reason, IT admins usually configure firewalls to allow HTTP to pass through.
+Thus, you can’t just block all outbound traffic or block based on protocol.
 There has to be a better way.

 A More Effective Solution To Restricting Outbound Traffic

-Although it can be extremely difficult to distinguish outbound traffic caused by malware from those coming from legitimate applications and processes, there are a couple of tactics that still work.
+Although it can be challenging to distinguish outbound traffic caused by malware from that coming from legitimate applications and processes, a couple of tactics still work.

-One way is to analyze the manner by which outbound communications are carried out.
-You can look for certain patterns and behavior associated with malware and other threat actors.
+One way is to analyze how outbound communications are carried out.
+You can look for specific patterns and behavior associated with malware and other threat actors.
 Another way is to determine the reputation of the destination IP address of the outbound traffic.
 More often than not, threat actors connect to IP addresses with bad reputations.

-Intrusion is equipped with one of the largest threat intelligence databases with decades of historical data on billions of IPs, hostnames, and domains.
+Intrusion uses one of the largest threat intelligence databases, with decades of historical data on billions of IPs, hostnames, and domains.
 If a malware, or potentially even a zero-day threat attempts to connect to its C&C, Intrusion blocks the malicious connection attempt.
+Have questions?
+Book a quick meeting now.